jlfprf/simple-go-app/README.md

 ```

 ##checkError
-This function aims at redirecting the user to a error page when an error happens that can be handled without closing the app altogether.
+This function aims at redirecting the user to an error page when an error happens that can be handled without closing the app altogether.